VSS Enterprise crash: Responses

 Virgin Galactic CEO George T. Whitesides, in a news conference following the incident, said that "Space is hard and today was a tough day."
 Virgin founder Richard Branson said after the crash: "We do understand the risks involved and we are not going to push on blindly—to do so would be an insult to all those affected by this tragedy.
 We are going to learn from what went wrong, discover how we can improve safety and performance and then move forwards together," and "Space is hard, but worth it."

 Michael Moses, Head of Operations for Virgin Galactic, admitted to tensions between Richard Branson's upbeat projections and the persistent hurdles that challenged the company's technical experts.
 "There's a difference between the marketing and the engineering sides of the company", Mr. Moses said on November 10, 2014.

 The International Association for the Advancement of Space Safety (IAASS) heavily criticized Virgin Galactic within hours of the accident.
 Tommaso Sgobba, Executive Director of the IAASS, claimed that Virgin Galactic had refused to let IAASS scientists review its procedures and snubbed industry gatherings.
 He stated: "They operated in secrecy, which is difficult to understand.
 They don't use modern techniques in putting safety into the design.
 They use outdated methods like testing and then seeing what happens.
 There has been no independent oversight.
 There is no peer review.
 I have been saying for some years now this was an accident waiting to happen."
 Sgobba, the former head of flight safety for the European Space Agency, said on November 6, 2014, that industry best practice called for operators to build in "two-failure tolerance", or sufficient safeguards to survive two separate, unrelated failures—two human errors, two mechanical errors or one of each.
 "What we see in the incident is what we call 'zero-failure tolerance'," Mr Sgobba said.
 "So you make the mistake—you have a catastrophe.
 The design would not be acceptable in other safety-critical industries, such as aircraft manufacture."
-Other members of IAASS also commented on the accident in the immediate aftermath.
-Rocket propulsion expert Carolynne Campbell-Knight said that Virgin Galactic "should stop, give up.
-Go away and do something they might be good at like selling mobile phones.
-They should stay out of the space business."